Linear model reduction using spectral proper orthogonal decomposition

 \subsection{Linearized Ginzburg-Landau problem}

 In continuous space, the complex linearized Ginzburg-Landau equation is

 where

 and $f(x,t)$ is a forcing.
-Following Ref. \citep{Bagheri09}, we set $\nu = 2 + 0.2i$ and $\gamma = 1 - i$.
+Following Ref. \citep{Bagheri09}, we set $\nu = 2 + 0.4i$ and $\gamma = 1 - i$.
 The parameter $\mu(x)$ takes the form

-with $c_\mu = 0.2$, $\mu_2 = -0.01$ \citep{Bagheri09}, and with $\mu_0 = 0.229$ \citep{Towne2018spectral}.
-The system can be interpreted as an advection-diffusion equation with a local exponential term.
+with $c_\mu = 0.2$, $\mu_2 = -0.01$ \citep{Bagheri09}.
+The parameter $\mu_0$ is a bifurcation parameter; the linearized system transitions from global stability to global instability when $\mu_0$ exceeds $0.397$.
+We set $\mu_0 = 0.229$ \citep{Towne2018spectral} for the majority of our numerical experiments and later explore the effectiveness of the ROMs as $\mu_0$ varies from $0.079$ to $0.379$.
+The system can be interpreted as an advection-diffusion equation with a local exponential growth term.
 The equation supports traveling wave behavior in the positive $x$-direction and is stable in the sense that all the eigenvalues of the linear operator (discretized or continuous) are negative, so all solutions to the unforced equations decay asymptotically.
 Whether the exponential term promotes local growth or local decay depends on the sign of $\mu(x)$.
 With the parameters used, $\mu(x)$ is positive when $x \in [-6.15,6.15]$ and negative elsewhere, so as waves move through this region, they grow substantially before decaying once again after passing through it.

 \\